congvm-cs/librealsense_for_arm/readme.md

 This project is a forked library from librealsense-v1.12.1.
 I fixed and recompiled it for my experiment on Raspberry Pi 4 and Realsense F200.
-All functions have been reserved such as native streams, synthetic streams, intrinsic/extrinsic calibration information, ...
+All functions have been retained such as native streams, synthetic streams, intrinsic/extrinsic calibration information, ...

 For more information, you can check out the official repo from `https://github.com/IntelRealSense/librealsense/`